Vegetarian's Japan Guide

 Ⓒ photo-ac.com

-The castle keep has a “hidden floor”.
+Moreover, the castle keep has a “hidden floor”.
 From the exterior, the second floor’s roof is the castle’s third floor.
-So when you reach the top of the castle keep, you would have actually climbed up six floors!
+So when you reach the top of the castle keep, you will have actually climbed up six floors!

 The red bridge west of the castle is called Uzumi Bridge (埋橋).
 It was only added in 1955.
 The bridge that matches really well with Matsumoto Castle is undoubtedly an architectural feature that you will want to include in a photo of the castle (=゚ω゚)ノ.